The Perils of Pauline (1914 serial): Behind the scenes

 William Randolph Hearst was involved in plot development.
 He was also present at the premiere at Loew's Broadway Theatre, on March 23, 1914.
 According to "The Truth About Pearl White" by Wallace E. Davis, the general release was approximately April 1, 1914.

 E. A. McManus, head of the Hearst-Vitagraph service organization, was the person who proved how successful a serial could be.
 He co-operated with the largest film equipment and production company in the world at that time, a France-based company named Pathé, to produce this serial, which was Pathé's first entry into the medium.
 George B. Seitz tried to follow the cliffhanging pattern of The Adventures of Kathlyn but each chapter was mostly self-contained.

 After retiring from law enforcement, William J. Flynn, former director of the Bureau of Investigation (forerunner of the FBI), became a scenario writer for the motion picture industry through his acquaintance with the actor King Baggot, who was considered the greatest film star in the country at that time in 1912.
 Producers Theodore and Leopold Wharton commissioned him to write story lines for their films, including Pauline.
 The Whartons also eventually adapted Flynn's experiences into a 20-part spy thriller titled The Eagle's Eye (1918), starring Baggot.

-Surviving chapters of the French condensation of Pauline are noteworthy for their unintentionally funny re-translations of their title cards and dialogue captions in the English version, filled with misspellings, poor punctuation, terrible grammar, and odd expressions.
+Surviving chapters of the French condensation of Pauline are noteworthy for the unintentionally funny re-translations of their title cards and dialogue captions in the English version, filled with misspellings, poor punctuation and grammar, and odd expressions.
 The film was recut and adapted for home-movie use, and all of the printed captions were translated into French.
 Later, when the American home-movie industry beckoned, the original English titles had been scrapped, so the French technicians tried to translate the titles back into English.
 These errors have also been blamed on Louis J. Gasnier, director and supervisor of the production.
 Gasnier, as explained by Crane Wilbur, made linguistic mistakes that confused the French-speaking crew.
 The new title cards also renamed the villain's character: Raymond Owen as "Koerner," in reference to German "villainy" during World War I.

-Newly-corrected intertitles which more closely approximate the content of the originals are used in the Serial Squadron restoration of the serial.
-The Squadron restoration also uses the original character names from the 20 episode US release and provides information about differences between the US and European versions of the serial.